-Look here for useful resources from reputable organizations or initiatives globally on probiotic and prebiotic science.
+Look here for useful resources from reputable organizations or initiatives globally on probiotics, prebiotics, and the science of microbiomes.

 Clinical Guide to Probiotic Products Available in the United States and Clinical Guide to Probiotic Products Available in Canada.
 2017 Editions.
 An independent tool for healthcare professionals, developed by the Alliance for Education on Probiotics (AEP) and made possible through an unrestricted education grant by Danone, Ferring Pharmaceuticals, Metagenics, P&G and Seroyal.
 For an interactive version, free mobile download: USA version: Google Play and the App Store; Canada version: App Store and Google Play.

 The Probiotic Trend: Challenges for the Community Pharmacist, Activity available for pharmacist CE credit through October 6, 2016.
 Free.

 Using Probiotics to Treat Irritable Bowel Syndrome – Case 1, Activity available for pharmacist CE credit through November 25, 2016.
 Free.

 Probiotics use in Geriatric Patients – Case 2, Activity available for pharmacist CE credit through November 25, 2016.
 Free.